donkuri/learn-mathematics/index.md

 ### Lie Groups

-This section slightly intersects with the one on representation theory (especially Fulton-Harris), so you might want to check there first.
-Lie initially studied symmetries in differential equations and out of it grew the concept of a Lie group, which roughly speaking encodes infinitesimal symmetry of a system.
+This section slightly intersects with the one on representation theory, so you might want to check there first.
+Lie initially studied symmetries in differential equations and out of it grew the concept of a Lie group, which roughly speaking encodes tge infinitesimal symmetries of a system.
 Another way to look at it is as a smooth manifold with a compatible group structure, and as such some differential topology knowledge is useful when studying the subject.
 I mostly studied Lie groups from a mathematical gauge theory book (you can find it further down below), but I also used this:

 **[Introduction to the Theory of Lie Groups](https://www.amazon.com/Introduction-Theory-Lie-Groups-Universitext-ebook/dp/B073H646GB/)**, *Roger Godement*

 <img src="/learn-mathematics/img/godement.jpg" alt="Godement" width="200px"/>

 It is a pretty small book (I like that series personally) and it has plenty of examples.
-For some reason, I found it a bit hard to get into.
+For some reason, I found it a bit hard to get into at first.
 I also used this:

 **[Lie Groups, Lie Algebras, and Representations](https://www.amazon.com/Lie-Groups-Algebras-Representations-Introduction/dp/3319134663/)**, *Brian C. Hall*

 <img src="/learn-mathematics/img/hall-lie.jpg" alt="Hall Lie" width="200px"/>

 I was familiar with Hall from his book on quantum mechanics (which I like).
 This seems to be a standard reference and it shows.
 The exercises are great and the explanations are good.
+Probably what I would use if I wanted a book to start with.
 Slightly easier is:

 **[Naive Lie Theory](https://www.amazon.com/Naive-Theory-Undergraduate-Texts-Mathematics/dp/0387782141/)**, *John Stillwell*